TrapGold: Critical reception

-The mixtape received generally positive reviews form music critics.
+The mixtape received generally positive reviews from music critics.
 Calvin Stovall of BET gave TrapGold four out of five stars, stating that Azalea "shows vast improvement on her latest effort" and it "is one of the better mixtapes released this year," concluding, "Still, though we may never get used to the sight or sound of a blonde Australian rhyming over trap beats, she has just enough bounce to make us want to hear some more."
 Vice's Noisey commented "people should stop giving Iggy Azalea shit, because she rules."
 Nick Guarino of TSIS.com said "this is definitely the real start of something strong for Iggy.
 A great listen for hip-hop and electronic fans."

 Rose Lilah of HNHH called it "a fine addition to the growing body of work Iggy Azalea has been developing since stepping foot (sic) in the game."
 Sam Lansky of Idolator also noted "the beats are predictably sick, making it another worthy entry from the willowy rapstress."
 MTV Base wrote that the mixtape "combines booming, clattering trap production with Iggy sounding more aggressive and confident than ever."
 On DatPiff, TrapGold holds four out of five stars, and has been downloaded over 44,000 times earning a Bronze certification status, despite not having originally premiered on the online mixtape distribution platform.